 Frankie: It is extremely important for others to support the Endofound because they spotlight a disease that plagues one in ten women and has been in the dark for generations.
 No woman should suffer with debilitating symptoms month after month without an answer and face little understanding and sympathy from the public.

 Endofound: Why are Endofound awareness initiatives like The ENPOWR Project important?

 Frankie: The ENPOWR Project is extremely important because it educates young adults about the endometriosis and its treatment options.
 It also helps pre-teens and teenagers develop a level of empathy and understanding for those who may be suffering with endometriosis.

 Endofound: How do you think things would have been different for you had you seen an ENPOWR presentation at your school?

 Frankie: If The ENPOWR Project was presented at my high school, it would have given me the necessary tools and information to understand the disease, my body and my symptoms, so I could articulate my symptoms clearly to the physician.
 It would have saved me years of physical and emotional suffering.

-EFA: What advice would you offer for anyone who might be interested in volunteering for the EFA?
+Endofound: What advice would you offer for anyone who might be interested in volunteering for the Endofound?

 Frankie: Start volunteering!
 This is an amazing organization focuses on educating young women suffering with a painful and confusing disease, and allows them to take control of their treatments and their lives.
 Because of the Endofound’s work, a generation of women can take back their bodies!